Nhlanhlayamangwe Felix Ndiweni: Gukurahundi Genocide

 He has been a vocal supporter of survivors of the Gukurahindi and their families.
 He is known for calling on the Zimbabwean government to recognize the Gukurahundi genocide.
 In particular, he has also asked for the return of cattle seized from his father and other Zimbabwe African People's Union opposition supporters, the late Paramount Chief Khayisa Ndiweni, during the Gukuranhundi in Matabeleland.
 He has also asked for Ntabazinduna Police Training Depot which was used during that time to be restored as a school.

-COP23 protest
+COP26 protest November 2021

-In October 2020 he led a protest at the outside British parliament offices in opposition to President Emmerson Mnangagwa's invitation to attend the COP26 climate change conference held in Glasgow, Scotland.
+In October 2021, he led a protest at the outside British Prime Minister's offices in opposition to President Emmerson Mnangagwa's invitation to attend the COP26 climate change conference held in Glasgow, Scotland.
 Mnangagwa attended the conference.
+Chief Ndiweni appeared at the Protests outside the COP26 Event in Glasgow on 1 and 2 November 2021.

 My Right to Vote Campaign

-Ndiweni formed a pressure group with the Movement for Democratic Change Alliance, a Zimbabwean political opposition party, to ask the government to allow the Zimbabwean Diaspora to vote.
+Ndiweni formed a pressure group with the Movement for Democratic Change Alliance, a Zimbabwean political opposition party, to ask the government to allow the Zimbabwean diaspora to vote.
 Part of this included delivering a petition to Boris Johnson and the British government to intervene in Zimbabwe's human rights record.